CIDS-484-Spring-2023/Senior-Capstone-Project-McCullough/README.md

 Target Journal example:
 https://content.iospress.com/articles/journal-of-sports-analytics/jsa200617

 Project Progress: So far for the project I have gathered the draft data from Pro Football Reference from 1993-2022 and transferred it into RStudio where I have finished up with making sure the data is clean for analyzation.
-I am now currently working on analyzing the data in R. I have finished up my outline for my paper and also have found a potential journal for my research paper.
+I have finished up my outline for my paper and also have found a potential journal for my research paper.
+I have now completed a majority of my research in R and now I am starting to move forward transferring and adding things to my rough draft.

 Milestone 1 Video: https://share.vidyard.com/watch/jQ4qwbNdimbU5vtRgixH6J?

 Milestone 2 Video: https://share.vidyard.com/watch/L3nVr6HMy6yhFYGPF2JExW?

+Milestone 3 Video: